MicrosoftTranslator/DocumentTranslation/docs/index.md

 ![Translate Documents](images/TranslateDocuments.png)

 Select your source and target languages.
 You may choose "Auto-Detect" as the source language.
-Leave Category empty, unless your administrator or your langauge service provider has told you to use a certain category, or you have defined your own custom category with [Custom Translator](http://customtranslator.ai).
+Leave Category empty, unless your administrator or your language service provider has told you to use a certain category, or you have defined your own custom category with [Custom Translator](http://customtranslator.ai).

 Choose your local documents that you want to translate.
 Pressing "Select" opens a file picker interface.
 You may pick as many files